If you see someone being bullied

 - Tell an adult.
-Don’t just stand there and watch, especially if someone is being hurt physically.
-Tell an adult about the bully and what’s going on.
-If you feel uncomfortable or unsafe telling an adult, ask the adult to keep your comments private.
+If you feel uncomfortable telling an adult, ask the adult to keep your comments private.

 - Encourage the bullied person to talk to an adult.
 Offer to go with them.

 - Offer support.
 Ask if the person is okay.
 Be friendly the next day.
 You can make a big difference just by showing you care.

 When you help someone who’s being bullied, you may also help yourself.
 It can feel great to support someone in need and to stand up for what you believe!

 Just watching someone being bullied can be very upsetting.
 Kids who see bullying may be more likely to have problems like skipping school, feeling anxious or depressed, or using drugs and alcohol.
 Adults can work to stop bullying and can help you handle your feelings, so ask for help.

 Check out the video below on how some kids feel when they see bullying.